Iron Age in the United Arab Emirates

 The territory currently known as the United Arab Emirates was home to three distinct Iron Age periods.
-Iron Age I spanned 1,200–1,000 BCE, Iron Age II from 1,000–600 BCE, and Iron Age III from 600–300 BCE.
-This period of human development in the region was followed by the Mleiha or Late Pre-Islamic era, from 300 BCE onwards through to the Islamic era which commenced with the culmination of the 7th century Ridda Wars.
+Iron Age I spanned 1,200–1,000 BCE, Iron Age II from 1,000 to 600 BCE, and Iron Age III from 600 to 300 BCE.
+This period of human development in the region was followed by the Mleiha or Pre-Islamic Recent (PIR) era, from 300 BCE onwards through to the Islamic era which effectively commenced with the culmination of the 7th-century Ridda Wars.

-To some degree the term 'Iron Age' is misapplied, as little evidence exists for any indigenous iron-work outside the finds at Muweilah, themselves thought to be imports, and even the extensive evidence of smelting throughout the Iron Age found at Saruq Al Hadid is dominated by copper and tin production.
+To some degree the term 'Iron Age' is misapplied, as little evidence exists for any indigenous iron-work outside finds at Muweilah, themselves thought to be imports, and even the extensive evidence of smelting throughout the Iron Age found at Saruq Al Hadid is dominated by copper and tin production.

+A number of important innovations from this period include the water-bearing irrigation technology, the qanat which, though previously thought to be of Iranian origin, was actually an Iron Age innovation of Southeastern Arabia, the falaj – evolved through the cultivation of date palms and other crops.

 Finds from the important site of Tell Abraq have been crucial in the division of the three Iron Age periods in the UAE.

 Iron Age I

-The Iron Age I period in the UAE immediately followed the Wadi Suq period, which ran from 2,000-1,300 BCE.
+The Iron Age I period in the UAE immediately followed the Wadi Suq period, which ran from 2,000 to 1,300 BCE.
 The Wadi Suq people not only domesticated camels, but there is evidence they also planted crops of wheat, barley and dates.
 A gradual shift away from coastal to inland settlements took place through the period.
 The majority of finds dated to the Iron Age I period are centered around Shimal, Tell Abraq and Al Hamriyah on the West coast and Kalba to the East.
 Despite growing inland development, the Iron Age I diet still contained a large amount of fish and shellfish.
 Gazelle, oryx and domesticated animals (sheep, goats and cattle) also formed part of the Iron Age I diet, supplemented by the emerging widespread cultivation of wheat and barley.

 Iron Age I ceramics reflect a continuity from the Wadi Suq period and are coarse, often large in scale.
 Another link to the Wadi Suq period was revealed when analysis of a bivalve shell dated to the Iron Age I period showed it had contained atacamite, a copper-based pigment used as eye make-up.
 Similar shells were found in a Wadi Suq burial in Sha'am, in Northern Ras Al Khaimah.

+The emergence of the Iron Age I period saw a reduction in human settlement and there is evidence of seasonal movement of populations, as well as significant enhancements in the sophistication of handicrafts.